aio-libs/aiohttp/docs/logging.rst

 Gunicorn access log works only if accesslog_ is specified explicitly in your config or as a command line option.
-This configuation can be either a path or ``'-'``.
+This configuration can be either a path or ``'-'``.
 If the application uses a custom logging setup intercepting the ``'gunicorn.access'`` logger, accesslog_ should be set to ``'-'`` to prevent Gunicorn to create an empty access log file upon every startup.